 All incoming freshman (first time to college) are required to attend Frosh Camp.
-Frosh Camp is an interactive program that will give you a head start on your first semester at Windward Community College, providing success strategies, access to campus resources, increased awareness of college expectations and improved transitioning to college.
+Frosh Camp is an interactive program that will give you a head start on your first semester at Windward Community College, providing success strategies, access to

 Frosh Camp is provided to students in Fall and Spring.
 Call 808-235-7454 for more information.